Magdal04/Analiza-Vizualizarea-Datelor-lab1/lab1/README.txt

 Project made by Calfa Magdalen, masters student at USM in group IASD-2501.
-At 19 Nov 2025
+Date: 19 Nov 2025